benjamingoldenage/Project-502-microservices-ci-cd-pipeline-with-database/README.md

     * Allow TCP on port 2376 to any node IP from a node created using Node Driver for Docker machine TLS port.

+    * Allow TCP on port 443 to all IP for checking AWS credentials.

   * Allow all protocol on all port from `call-rke-cluster-sg` for self communication between Rancher `controlplane`, `etcd`, `worker` nodes.

 * Log into Jenkins Server and create `call-rancher.key` key-pair for Rancher Server using AWS CLI